jcmosc/JCMDragging/README.md

 Dragging events are delivered to the hit-tested view via the methods:

-    - [UIResponder dragEntered:fromView:]
+    - [UIResponder dragEntered:didExitView:]
-    - [UIResponder dragExited:toView:]
+    - [UIResponder dragExited:willEnterView:]
     - [UIResponder dragUpdated:]
     - [UIResponder dragDropped:]
     - [UIResponder dragCancelled:]

 The default implementation of these methods is to forward the event to the next responder.

-An additional UIView object is passed to the dragEntered... and dragExited... methods to allow you to accurately interpret dragging events within complex view hierarchies.
+The border crossing event handlers receive an additional parameter indicating the corresponding destination view.
+This parameter can also be used to accurately interpret dragging events within complex view hierarchies.

 ### Share data using the UIPasteboard class